The Leeds BookML guide

 sudo port install LaTeXML

-• If you use MacPorts for , you can add the optional packages via:
+• If, and only if, your was installed via MacPorts, you can add the optional packages via:

 # for automatic PDF, html, zip creation